scozv/blog/_pages/cv.en.md

 ### Next Plan

-I have great passion on what I am doing now, and I also believe that team working is not a collection of elite individual, it is also about the collaboration, the prioritising and delivery on time.
+I have great passion on what I am doing now, and I also believe that team working is not a collection of elite individual, it is also about the collaboration, the prioritizing and delivery on time.

 I am still interested in Finance, I believe the level of my finance domain knowledge